-Steve Bullock, going by his Twitter profile, is an immigrant and ex-negotiator for the UK in the EU … and a musician and sound engineer.
+Steve Bullock is an immigrant and ex-negotiator for the UK in the EU … and a musician and sound engineer.
 It is thanks to the latter interest and skills on the guitar that Steve recently recorded an album.
-It is called 1,000 Days.
-This is a reference to the long time EU citizens at home in the UK and our British friends in the EU, of whom Steve is one himself, have had to live in uncertainty – an uncertainty that continues, many more days already added.
-If you watched our EU Citizens’ Champion 1 year anniversary video, you got a bit of a teaser: the music in the video is a part of the song Home from the album.
+It is called One Thousand Days.
+This is a reference to the long time EU citizens at home in the UK and our British friends in the EU, of whom Steve is one himself, have had to live in uncertainty.

-We at EU Citizens’ Champion are immensely moved by what Steve has chosen to do with the album: make it available exclusively via the EU Citizens’ Champion website in September 2019.
+We at EU Citizens’ Champion are immensely moved by what Steve has chosen to do with the album: make it available exclusively via the EU Citizens’ Champion website.
 Here Steve talks about how he came to record the album and why he chose to make it available via our website:

 Then melodies came.
 Then songs.
 And then I thought it might help others to hear them as well.